architecture-tools/add-evaluation-tool/README.md

 ## Documentation

 ### Sprint Documentation
-- **[Sprint 0 Documentation](./docs/sprints/sprint-0/)**: Contains the initial research, interview script, meeting notes, and report from the preparation phase.
+- **[Sprint 0 Documentation](./docs/sprints/sprint-0/)**: Contains the initial research, interview script, meeting notes, report, and [deliverable PDF](./docs/sprints/sprint-0/deliverable.pdf) from the preparation phase.

 ### AI Usage
 - **[AI Usage Report](./docs/ai-usage.md)**: Documents how AI tools are being used throughout the project development.
 This file is updated each sprint to track AI assistance in the development process.